-The problem class, denoted by ILP, consists of randomly generated MOILPs with up to 40 variables.
-These instances were proposed and solved in Kirlik and Sayın (2014).
-Note that in general the constraint matrix for integer models modeling real-life applications is sparse and structured.
-We use these instances to investigate how the algorithm performs on dense and unstructured integer models.
-Class PPP consists of Production Planning Problems with up to 63 variables.
+Planning Problems with up to 63 variables.
 Both integer and binary variables are included in the model, as well as "big M" constraints.
 We refer the reader to Appendix B.1 for a model description and more details regarding the ranges of the coefficients.
 Class KP are binary Knapsack problems with up to 50 variables/items.
 These instances were proposed and solved in Kirlik and Sayın (2014).
 Finally, class UFLP are Uncapacitated Facility Location Problems with up to 90 variables.
-It is a combinatorial problem (only binary variables), and the objective coefficients is high (approx. 80%).
+It is a combinatorial problem (only binary variables), and the objective coefficients were generated such that the percentage of objective coefficients not dominated by other coefficients is high (approx. 80%).
 This results in many non-dominated points.
-We refer the reader to Appendix B.2 for more details regarding the generation of coefficients.
+We refer the reader to Appendix B.2 for more details regarding the model and the generation of coefficients.
 Note that PPP and UFLP have a sparse constraint matrix compared to ILP.

-In Figure 1 the number of non-dominated points are given for each instance.
+In Figure 2 the number of non-dominated points are given for each instance.
 We have increased the variable size for each problem class until the size becomes so large that some instances cannot be solved within the time limit.
 The instances which have not been solved to optimality (19%) are illustrated with transparent points.
-In general the number of non-dominated points grow with variable size (n) and number of objectives (p).
+In general the number of non-dominated points grows with variable size (n) and number of objectives (p).
 Note though that there may be a high variation for fixed n and p.
 Moreover, the variation grows with n and p.
-For UFLP the number of non-dominated points grows rapidly as a function of variable size which is due to the high percentage of objective coefficients not dominated by other coefficients.
+The number of non-dominated points seems to be correlated with the density of the constraint matrix (%A in Table 1).
+A dense constraint matrix may in some cases result in a small feasible solution space corresponding to few non-dominated objective coefficients (consider PPP and UFLP).
+Given a problem class, increasing these factors will result in a higher number of non-dominated points (Forget, Nielsen, and Gadegaard, 2020).
+Moreover, for UFLP the number of non-dominated points grows rapidly as a function of the number of variables, which is due to the high percentage of objective coefficients not dominated points grows rapidly other coefficients.